doecode/elinkapi/examples/README.md

 ### Search

 Example search of the most-recently-updated 50 records in "SV" workflow status, if any.
+Shows record querying and iterating through set of results.

 `python search.py`

 ### Reserve DOI

 Reserve a DOI for a dataset at OSTI, given a site code and title from the command-line.
+Example usage of DOI reservation API call.

 `python reserve.py --site SITECODE --title TITLE`